Hearing reset for Lavaca man charged with health care fraud

 U.S. Magistrate Judge Mark E. Ford signed an order Tuesday resetting a hearing on release conditions for Billy Joe Taylor, 43, of Lavaca, for 10 a.m.
 Dec.
 20 in Fort Smith, according to court records.
 The hearing was originally scheduled for 1 p.m.
 Thursday.

-Taylor pleaded not guilty during his arraignment in U.S. District Court on Nov.
+Taylor pleaded innocent during his arraignment in U.S. District Court on Nov.
 23 to 16 charges of health care fraud and one charge of money laundering.
 Ford set Taylor's jury trial for 9 a.m.
 Jan.
 10 before District Judge P.K.
 Holmes.

 Taylor was released May 26 on a $100,000 secured bond with conditions of release.